 Over time, people who have diabetes and high blood sugar can develop serious or life-threatening complications, including heart disease, stroke, kidney problems, nerve damage, and eye problems.
 Using medication(s), making lifestyle changes (e.g., diet, exercise, quitting smoking), and regularly checking your blood sugar may help to manage your diabetes and improve your health.
 This therapy may also decrease your chances of having a heart attack, stroke, or other diabetes-related complications such as kidney failure, nerve damage (numb, cold legs or feet; decreased sexual ability in men and women), eye problems, including changes or loss of vision, or gum disease.
 Your doctor and other healthcare providers will talk to you about the best way to manage your diabetes.

 How should this medicine be used?

-Dulaglutide injection comes as a solution (liquid) in a prefilled dosing pen or prefilled syringes to inject subcutaneously (under the skin) in your stomach, thigh, or upper arm.
+Dulaglutide injection comes as a solution (liquid) in a prefilled dosing pen to inject subcutaneously (under the skin) in your stomach, thigh, or upper arm.
 It is usually injected once a week without regard to meals.
 Use dulaglutide injection on the same day each week at any time of day.
 You may change the day of the week that you use dulaglutide as long as it has been 3 or more days since you used your last dose.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use dulaglutide injection exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.